 Graduate Alumni News

-Dr. Laura Kelvin (PhD 2016), who is currently conducting community-based archaeological research with Labrador Inuit, has recently accepted an Assistant Professor position in Archaeology in the Department of Anthropology at the University of Manitoba.
+Dr. Laura Kelvin (PhD 2016), who is currently conducting community-based archaeological research with Labrador Inuit, is an Assistant Professor in Archaeology in the Department of Anthropology at the University of Manitoba.
 May 29, 2020.

 Dr. Danielle Alcock (PhD 2019) has been appointed as the Indigenous Leader in Residence (ILIR) effective February 11.
 In this role, she will also be an Assistant Professor in the Department of Epidemiology and Biostatistics at Western’s Schulich School of Medicine & Dentistry.